top of page

 THE ROSARIO'S VARGUEÑO

 Sinclair’s vargueño originated from Spain.
-It exhibits Mudéjar ornament and a combination of European and Arab motifs, beautifully and skillfully constructed by the famous cabinet maker to King Philip II, Hernando Ramos; the intricate geometric decorated, and distinctively Spanish desk and matching stand, was given as a gift by Philip II to Commander Don Pedro de Valdés of Gijón, who led the Andalucian Squadron during the Spanish Armada invasion of England in 1588.
+The travelling writing desk exhibits Mudéjar ornament and a combination of European and Arab motifs, beautifully and skillfully constructed by the famous cabinet maker to King Philip II, Hernando Ramos.
+The intricate geometric, decorated, and distinctively Spanish desk and matching stand was given as a gift by Philip II to Commander Don Pedro de Valdés of Gijón, who led the Andalucian Squadron during the Spanish Armada invasion of England in 1588.

 “It has a fall-front, iron-mounted and bone-inlaid drop-down lid.
-The gorgeous interior has ten gilt wood compartment drawers of the same size, and five side-hinged doors; you will see a tall, narrow one at the top in the middle, and two smaller ones at each bottom corner of the cabinet.
+The gorgeous interior has ten gilt wood compartment drawers of the same size and five side-hinged doors.
 There are elaborately carved, iron claw-shell drawer pulls.
-Rarely, too, do we see a vargueño with the original walnut stand.
+Rarely do we see a vargueño with the original walnut stand.
 The whole piece is exquisitely built from the hardest example of walnut.”

-Vargueños are thought to have been first designed in Bargas (they are also known as Bargueño writing desks) during the early 15th-century in the Toledo region, south-west of Madrid.
-They were popular throughout the 16th-, 17th- and 18th-centuries.
+Vargueños are thought to have been first designed in Bargas (also known as Bargueño writing desks) during the early 15th century in the Toledo region, southwest of Madrid.
+They were popular throughout the 16th-, 17th- and 18th centuries.

-Today, if Mandeville’s really existed, an auction price you would have to pay for a high-quality example of a vargueño - that had actually been on the Spanish Armada galleon, Nuestra Señora del Rosario, and within the cabin of Don Pedro de Valdés... and contained hidden Tudor documents - would be… well… an eye-watering amount – a reaction that undoubtedly beset Xavier Nathanial Sinclair, when he heard how much Victor had paid for his vargueño!
+Today, if Mandeville’s vargueño existed that had been on the Spanish Armada galleon, Nuestra Señora del Rosario, and within the cabin of Don Pedro de Valdés... and contained hidden Tudor documents, it would be… well… an eye-watering amount to buy – a reaction that undoubtedly beset Xavier Nathanial Sinclair when he heard how much Victor had paid to secure his vargueño!

 bottom of page